-Trafton, a American, was the representative for Massachusetts's 11th congressional district from 1855 to 1857.
+Trafton was the representative for Massachusetts’s 11th congressional district and was an American.
+He served from 1855 to 1857.

 From Dec 1855 to Mar 1857, Trafton missed 109 of 729 roll call votes, which is 15.0%.
 This is better than the median of 25.3% among the lifetime records of representatives serving in Mar 1857.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|